Crafting Better Contrastive Views for Siamese Representation Learning: Experiments

 In ablation studies, we investigate the semantic-aware localization module and center-suppressed sampling respectively.
 We also study the effect of \textit{ContrastiveCrop} when it is combined with different transformations.
 We conduct experiments with MoCo V2 and ResNet-50, and report the linear classification results on IN-200.

 \paragraph{Semantic-aware Localization.} In our method, the unsupervised semantic-aware localization serves as a guidance to make crops.
 We study the influence of $k$ that determines the scale of the localization box, with a larger $k$ leading to a smaller box.
-We also make comparison with \textit{RandomCrop} that does not use localization (\ie, $k=0$), and ground truth bounding boxes (the red plot).
+We also make comparison with \textit{RandomCrop} that does not use localization (\ie, $k=0$).
 Experimental results are shown in Fig.~\ref{fig:acc_k}.
 One can find that using localization box outperforms \textit{RandomCrop} baseline (the black plot) within a range from 0.05 to 0.2.
 This shows the effectiveness of largely removing false positives.
-Yet, as $k$ increases over $0.25$, the performance starts to fall quickly.
-We guess the reason is smaller bounding boxes dramatically reduce variance of views, making it trivial to learn discriminative features.
+However, as $k$ increases over $0.25$, the performance starts to fall quickly.
+We suggest the reason is smaller bounding boxes dramatically reduce variance of views, making it trivial to learn discriminative features.

 We also study the effect of update frequency of localization boxes in Tab.~\ref{tab:freq}.
 It shows that only one update in the middle of training (\ie, $50\%$) could outperform \textit{RandomCrop} baseline (\ie, $0\%$).
 A larger improvement is seen in a range of $10\% \sim 30\%$ where there are more updates.
 These results show that our method could work well for different update frequencies.